sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/string-to-date-timefunctions.rst

 String to Date
 ------------

-It convert it into stringtodate using stringtodate Node.
+It converts it into stringtodate using stringtodate Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^